iCrowd Newswire – Sep 30, 2020

 This is a Notice to Witnesses seeking information as to the allegations and claims in this case.
 The quotes above are directly from the allegations in the lawsuit or other court filings and there has been no determination as to such alleged claims as the date of this Notice.

-If you have any information as to the allegations in the Complaint, or if you are a witness as to the reputation of Edward Jones, please contact us at [email protected].
+If you have any information as to the allegations against Joe Taylor Restoration, Joe Taylor, Breeze Taylor or Clegg Durkin, or if you are a witness as to the reputation of Joe Taylor Restoration, Joe Taylor, Aaron Getty or Clegg Durkin, please contact us at [email protected].
 All communications remain confidential.

 Company – Farrow law firm